 And while other people just stick with one and stay with it.
 So you can create wealth and passive income with every size and type of real estate.
 But with his book on the ABCs of real estate investing, he kind of geared it more towards the people who are just getting started in the beginners and just real estate investing.

-Think of it like real estate investing one Oh one, but he talks about things on achieving wealth and cashflow using real estate.
-You know, what a property is potential is how to unlock the myths that float around real estate for people who are seasoned, how to negotiate on deals, evaluating properties and the purchase price, how to increase the income on a property, and ways to properly manage a property.
+Think of it like real estate investing one Oh one, but he talks about things on achieving wealth and cash flow using real estate.
+You know, what a property is potential is how to unlock the myths that float around real estate for people who are seasoned, how to negotiate deals, evaluate properties and the purchase price, how to increase the income on a property, and ways to properly manage a property.

 Now he doesn't get into property management in any depth in this book, it just touches upon it.
 He actually has another book on that topic, which I'll talk about here in a minute.
 And then the fourth, if you will, fourth and last book in this category is Long-Distance Real Estate Investing.
 Now I love that title.
 He doesn't get too deep into it, but it is a good book.
 It's by David Green.